How Much Does Hardwood Stairs Cost? | CountBricks

 Typical Price Ranges in 2025

-Prices include labor and material based on recent CountBricks residential bids in metropolitan areas.
-Rural projects often trend 8–12 % lower; tight urban sites can add 10–15 %.
+Prices include labor and materials based on recent bids in metropolitan areas.
+Rural projects often trend 8–12% lower; tight urban sites can add 10–15%.

 Why Quotes Vary Between Contractors

-Traditional stair bids are built on allowances, vendor guesswork, and outdated material sheets.
-CountBricks replaces that friction with an AI-driven workflow:
+Traditional stair bids often rely on allowances and outdated material sheets.
+CountBricks offers an AI-driven workflow for precise estimates:

-2. CountBricks listens, captures dimensions, and pulls live lumber pricing within seconds.
+2. CountBricks pulls live lumber pricing within seconds.

 3. Labor factors update automatically for demolition time, finish coats, and hardware.

-4. You receive a line-item PDF and a digital blueprint takeoff before we leave the site.
+4. Receive a line-item PDF and digital blueprint takeoff on-site.

 Cost Breakdown Example

-A recent CountBricks client in a two-story colonial chose 14 solid white oak treads and Poplar risers:
+A recent project included 14 solid white oak treads and Poplar risers:

 • Demolition and disposal of carpet: $420